-There is a call to action from citizens to urge their Senators to vote not to confirm President-Elect Trump's nominee for Education Secretary, Betty DeVos.
+There is a call to action from citizens to urge their Senators to vote not to confirm President-Elect Trump's nominee for Education Secretary, Betsy DeVos.
 You can join the effort here.
 I wrote a letter to my Senators, Mitch McConnell and Rand Paul.
 I've decided to make it an open letter by also publishing it here.

 UPDATE 30 JANUARY